0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 1.1.c : Verification

-Simple design, simple tesbench, but this time, the alu being pur combinational logic, we do not use a clock :
+Simple design, simple testbench, but this time, the alu being pur combinational logic, we do not use a clock :

 ```python
 import cocotb